 Yeh Rishta Kya Kehlata Hai: Post Leap, Kartik Seen With Vedika & Son; Naira Lives In Goa With Kairav

 Star Plus' popular show, Yeh Rishta Kya Kehlata Hai has witnessed a major drop.
 The makers of Yeh Rishta Kya Kehlata Hai are all set to introduce new twists on the show to bring the show back to the top slot.
 The show has been in news for the leap.
 Post leap, new characters - Pankhuri Awasthy and two kids will be entering the show.
-The much awaited leap will happen today and here's what you need to know!
+The much-awaited leap will happen today and here's what you need to know!

 Yeh Rishta Kya Kehlata Hai Takes 5-year Leap!

-As revealed in our earlier spoiler alert, Kartik and Naira will part ways post five-year leap.
+As revealed in our earlier spoiler alert, Kartik and Naira will part ways post the five-year leap.
 While Kartik will not be aware that Naira is alive, Naira will be seen living in Goa, every moment recalling Kartik's love.

 Naira Lives In Goa With Her Son

-Naira will be seen living with different identity in Goa along with her son Kairav.
+Naira will be seen living with a different identity in Goa along with her son Kairav.
 She will be teaching yoga.
 She also has a close friend who is a tattoo artist, but Naira wouldn't have revealed anything to her.

 Kairav Reminds Naira Of Kartik